 Now that new ownership has brought this building back into service, breaking with the past, I’d been meaning to check this out for a while.
 I was finally prompted by a Groupon offer, buying a £40 voucher for £20, valid despite it being Friday evening.
 I usually stay away from these sorts of offers, but this one seemed like I could navigate the small print without a lawyer’s advice, so onward.

 This really is a unique setting.
-Inhabiting the former York School for Girls and overlooking the Minster, while nestling in the centre of town.
+La Vecchia Scuola Inhabits the former York School for Girls and overlooks the Minster, while nestling in the centre of town.
 It’s not unique in being striking, but that speaks of York’s choices rather than anything negative about this spot.
 We arrived at seven o’clock on a Friday evening to a bustling scene, perhaps quieter in volume than one might have expected with lots of hard surfaces around.

-The menu offers lots of Italian staples – pizzas, pasta and the usual antipasti selection – opening up to a few more intriguing options.
+The La Vecchia Scuola menu offers lots of Italian staples – pizzas, pasta and the usual antipasti selection – opening up to a few more intriguing options.
 We went for salmon roulade and grilled goats cheese starters.

 The goats cheese came splashed with the obligatory artful balsamic drizzle and lots of basil leaves.
 A bed of oil enriched grissini (breadsticks) bear little resemblance to the dry batons one typically expects and give body for the cheese and pepper.